-The United Methodist Church is experiencing a significant amount of disaffiliations.
+The United Methodist Church recently experienced a period of significant disaffiliations, which ended on December 31, 2023 and resulted in a significant number of churches being approved by annual conferences for disaffiliation before the period ended.
 Although the Issuer's governance documents permit it to continue its lending activities to Church Organizations which share common origins with the Wesleyan Episcopal movement of the 18th century, not all disaffiliated churches remain borrowers.

-Regardless of the cause, a reduction in borrower demand for loans poses a risk to the Issuer's ability to place loans and thereby earn interest income, which could have a negative impact on the Issuer's ability to repay noteholders.
+Regardless of the cause, a reduction in borrower demand for loans poses a risk to the Issuer's ability to place loans and thereby earn interest income, which could have a negative impact on the Issuer's ability to repay investors.

-3. Risk of Reduced Demand for Notes and Rising Interest Rates
+3. Risk of Reduced Demand for Certificates and Rising Interest Rates

-The Issuer borrows money from noteholders (via the issuance of the Notes) at one rate of interest and attempts to lend the same funds to church borrowers at a higher rate, thereby generating sufficient income to pay maturing Notes.
+The Issuer borrows money from investors (via the issuance of the Certificates) at one rate of interest and attempts to lend the same funds to church borrowers at a higher rate, thereby generating sufficient income to pay maturing Certificates.

-In 2022, the Issuer raised approximately \$3,080,000 from the sale of Notes, and it lent approximately \$12,452,000 to borrowers.
-During such periods in which the Issuer places more funds in loans than it is able to raise from the sale of Notes, the reduced demand for Notes may be a reflection of the broader interest rate environment, inflationary or other economic concerns, uncertainty involving disaffiliations from The United Methodist Church, or other factors.
-Regardless of the cause, if a substantial number of holders of Flexible Investment Notes and IRA Notes (which totaled a combined principal amount of approximately \$9,623,000 at December 31, 2022) demand repayment of their Notes, and a substantial number of holders of Term Notes (holding approximately \$23,931,000 of Notes maturing in 2023) demand repayment of their Notes at maturity, and in each case do not reinvest in the Notes in order to earn a higher rate of return elsewhere, the Issuer's ability to repay noteholders could be compromised.
-Meanwhile, offering higher interest rates on Notes has risks of its own, especially if the weighted average interest rate received from the Issuer's portfolio of loans receivable (which are generally of longer durations) is slower to increase.
+In 2023, the Issuer raised approximately \$7,482,000 from the sale of Certificates, and it lent approximately \$7,470,000 to borrowers.
+During such periods in which the Issuer places more funds in loans than it is able to raise from the sale of Certificates, the reduced demand for Certificates may be a reflection of the broader interest rate environment, inflationary or other economic concerns, uncertainty stemming from the recent disaffiliations from The United Methodist Church, or other factors.
+Regardless of the cause, if a substantial number of holders of Flexible Investment Certificates and IRA Certificates (which totaled a combined principal amount of approximately \$22,872,000 at December 31, 2023) demand repayment of their Certificates, and a substantial number of holders of Term Certificates (holding approximately \$25,020,000 of Certificates maturing in 2024) demand repayment of their Certificates at maturity, and in each case do not reinvest in the Certificates in order to earn a higher rate of return elsewhere, the Issuer's ability to repay investors could be compromised.
+Meanwhile, offering higher interest rates on Certificates has risks of its own, especially if the weighted average interest rate received from the Issuer's portfolio of loans receivable (which are generally of longer durations) is slower to increase.
 During periods in which the Issuers raises more money than it lends, the reduced demand for mortgage loans may reflect a more general decline in Wesleyan/Methodist Church membership.
-Should this occur and the Issuer is unable to lend its funds from the sale of Notes (and thereby earn interest, from which it will repay noteholders), it may have an adverse effect on the Issuer's financial position, results of operations and ability to repay noteholders.
+Should this occur and the Issuer is unable to lend its funds from the sale of Certificates (and thereby earn interest, from which it will repay investors), it may have an adverse effect on the Issuer's financial position, results of operations and ability to repay investors.